spadgos/sublime-jsdocs/README.md

 - `jsdocs_newline_after_block` *(Boolean)* If true, an extra line break is added after the end of a docblock to separate it from the code.
 Default `false`

 - `jsdocs_param_name` *(Boolean)* If true, the name of a function parameter is added to the template.
 If false, it is omitted.
 Default: `true`

-This is my first package for Sublime Text, and the first time I've written any Python, so I heartily welcome feedback and [feature requests or bug reports][issues].

 [closure]: http://code.google.com/closure/compiler/docs/js-for-compiler.html
 [contrib]: https://github.com/spadgos/sublime-jsdocs/blob/master/CONTRIBUTING.md